 Cutting Thin Strips of Wood With Your Circular Saw

-What all of these options have in common is the ability to cut strips of wood reliably, straight, and true.
+All these options have in common the ability to cut strips of wood reliably, straight, and true.
 Those strips or planks can be of whatever dimension you need them to be.
-From ripping sheets of wood into smaller sheets or planks, to cutting thin strips, the circular saw relies upon the tracks or guides for stability and straightness in those cuts, rather than the steadiness of your hand.
+From ripping sheets of wood into smaller sheets or planks to cutting thin strips, the circular saw relies upon the tracks or guides for stability and straightness in those cuts rather than the steadiness of your hand.

-In fact, in the video of the fellow making his own wooden tracks, he cut the track guides, thin strips, using his circular saw.
+In fact, in the video of the fellow making his own wooden tracks, he cut the track guides into thin strips using his circular saw.

 It depends on your measurements and your needs.
-If you need a ½ “ strip, simply measure ½” on the stock being cut.
-Align the end of the base piece (if using your DIY guide), or the wooden “track” you’ve made, or the store-bought track, at that measurement, and make the cut.
+If you need a ½ “ strip, measure ½” on the cut stock.
+Align the end of the base piece (if using your DIY guide), the wooden “track” you’ve made, or the store-bought track, at that measurement, and make the cut.

 The Circular Saw Blade Matters

 The thinner the strip being cut, the finer the saw blade you will want to use.
-A job site circular saw blade used for cutting 2 x 4 framing pieces, or plywood underlayment for floor boards, will tear thin strips.
-A finish blade for your circular saw, higher tooth count and sharp, won’t tear a thinner strip.
+A job site circular saw blade used for cutting 2 x 4 framing pieces or plywood underlayment for floor boards will tear thin strips.
+A finish blade for your circular saw, higher tooth count and sharpness, won’t tear a thinner strip.

-For added protection in making thin strip cuts, you can also tape the cut line with masking tape.
+You can also tape the cut line with masking tape for added protection in making thin strip cuts.
 This will protect the wood from tearing and hold the wood fibers in place for the cut.